Chauvin gets 22 1/2 years in prison for George Floyd's death

-MINNEAPOLIS — Former Minneapolis police Officer Derek Chauvin has been sentenced to 22 1/2 years in prison for the murder of George Floyd, whose dying gasps under Chauvin's knee led to the biggest outcry against racial injustice in the U.S. in generations.
+MINNEAPOLIS — Former Minneapolis police Officer Derek Chauvin was sentenced to 22½ years in prison for the murder of George Floyd, whose dying gasps under Chauvin's knee led to the biggest outcry against racial injustice in the U.S. in generations.

+The punishment — which came after Chauvin broke his yearlong silence to offer condolences to the Floyd family and express hope that they eventually have "some peace of mind" — is one of the longest prison terms ever imposed on a U.S. police officer in the killing of a Black person.
-The punishment handed out Friday fell short of the 30 years that prosecutors had requested.

-With good behavior, Chauvin, 45, could be paroled after serving two-thirds of his sentence, or about 15 years.
+Still, Floyd family members and others were disappointed.
+The sentence fell short of the 30 years prosecutors had requested.
+And with good behavior, Chauvin, 45, could get out on parole after serving two-thirds of his sentence, or about 15 years.

-Former police Officer Derek Chauvin broke his long courtroom silence Friday as he faced sentencing for the murder of George Floyd, offering condolences to Floyd's family and saying he hopes more information coming out will give them "some peace of mind."
+"Just because it's the most time doesn't mean it's enough time," said Nekima Levy Armstrong, a Minneapolis protest leader.

+Judge Peter Cahill went beyond the 12½-year sentence prescribed under state guidelines, citing Chauvin's "abuse of a position of trust and authority and also the particular cruelty" shown to Floyd.

+The fired white officer was convicted in April of second-degree unintentional murder, third-degree murder and second-degree manslaughter for pressing his knee against Floyd's neck for up to 9 1/2 minutes as the 46-year-old man gasped that he couldn't breathe and went limp on May 25, 2020.

+Bystander video of Floyd's arrest on suspicion of passing a counterfeit $20 bill at a corner store prompted protests around the world and led to scattered violence in Minneapolis and beyond, as well as demands for overhauling police departments.

-Chauvin, who did not testify at his trial, removed his COVID-19 and turned toward the Floyd family, speaking only briefly because of what he called "some additional legal matters at hand" — an apparent reference to the federal civil rights trial he still faces.
+On Friday, Chauvin, who did not testify at his trial, removed his mask and turned toward the Floyd family, speaking only briefly because of what he called "some additional legal matters at hand" — an apparent reference to the federal civil rights trial, where his words could be used against him.

-Chauvin attorney Eric Nelson called Floyd's death "tragic," and that Chauvin"s "brain is littered with what-ifs" from the day: "What if I just did not agree to go in that day?
+Defense attorney Eric Nelson had asked that Chauvin be let off on probation, saying the former officer's "brain is littered with what-ifs" from that day: "What if I just did not agree to go in that day?
 What if things had gone differently?
 What if I never responded to that call?
-What if what if what if?"
+What if?
+What if?
+What if?"

-Floyd's family members took the stand and expressed sorrow about his death.
-They asked for the maximum penalty.

-"We don't want to see no more slaps on the wrist.
-We've been through that already," said a tearful Terrence Floyd, one of Floyd's brothers.

-Floyd's nephew Brandon Williams said: "Our family is forever broken."
-And Floyd's 7-year-old daughter, Gianna, in a video played in court, said that if she could say something to her father now, it would be: "I miss you and and I love you."
+Chauvin's mother, Carolyn Pawlenty, pleaded for mercy for her son, saying his reputation has been unfairly reduced to that of "an aggressive, heartless and uncaring person" and a racist.

+"I want this court to know that none of these things are true and that my son is a good man," she told the judge, adding: "Derek, I want you to know I have always believed in your innocence, and I will never waver from that."

-Prosecutor Matthew Frank asked the judge to exceed sentencing guidelines and give Chauvin 30 years in prison, saying "tortured is the right word" for what the officer did to Floyd.
+Prosecutor Matthew Frank, in asking the judge to exceed the sentencing guidelines, said "tortured is the right word" for what the officer did to Floyd.

 "This is not a momentary gunshot, punch to the face.
 This is 9½ minutes of cruelty to a man who was helpless and just begging for his life," Frank said.

-Chauvin's mother, Carolyn Pawlenty, took the stand to plead for mercy for son, saying his reputation has been unfairly reduced to that of "an aggressive, heartless and uncaring person" and a racist.

-"I can tell you that is far from the truth," she told the judge.
-"I want this court to know that none of these things are true and that my son is a good man."
-She added: "Derek, I want you to know I have always believed in your innocence, and I will never waver from that."
+"I miss you and I love you," Gianna Floyd said in the video when asked what she would say to her dad.
+She had a long list of things she would still have liked to do with her father: "I want to play with him, have fun, go on a plane ride."

+Afterward, Floyd's nephew Brandon Williams said the sentence was insufficient, "when you think about George being murdered, in cold blood with a knee on his neck for 9 minutes and 29 seconds execution-style in broad daylight."
+LaTonya Floyd, George Floyd's sister, said of the punishment: "That's nothing.
+That's nothing.
+He should have got the max, period."

-The concrete barricades, razor wire and National Guard patrols at the courthouse during Chauvin's three-week trial in the spring were gone Friday, reflecting an easing of tensions since the verdict in April.
-Still, there was recognition that the sentencing was another major step forward for Minneapolis since Floyd died on May 25, 2020.
+The concrete barricades, razor wire and National Guard patrols at the courthouse during Chauvin's three-week trial in the spring were gone Friday, reflecting an easing of tensions since the verdict.

-"Between the incident, the video, the riots, the trial — this is the pinnacle of it," said Mike Brandt, a local defense attorney who closely followed the case.
-"The verdict was huge too, but this is where the justice comes down."

-Chauvin was convicted of second-degree unintentional murder, third-degree murder and second-degree manslaughter for pressing his knee against Floyd's neck for up to 9 1/2 minutes as the 46-year-old Black man gasped that he couldn't breathe and went limp.

-The defense requested probation, saying Chauvin was the product of a "broken" system and "believed he was doing his job."

-With good behavior, Chauvin could get out on parole after serving about two-thirds of his sentence.

 Before the sentencing, the judge denied Chauvin's request for a new trial.
-Defense attorney Eric Nelson had argued that the intense publicity tainted the jury pool and that the trial should have been moved away from Minneapolis.
+The defense had argued that the intense publicity tainted the jury pool and that the trial should have been moved out of Minneapolis.

 The judge also rejected a defense request for a hearing into possible juror misconduct.
 Nelson had accused a juror of not being candid during jury selection because he didn't mention his participation in a march last summer to honor the Rev. Martin Luther King Jr. Prosecutors countered the juror had been open about his views.